-The treatment option administered at Academy Laser Clinics will be dependent on the patient’s acne scar type.
+The treatment option administered at Academy Face and Body will be dependent on the patient’s acne scar type.
 There are two primary classifications of acne scars.
 These are atrophic scars and hypertrophic scars.
 The classifications depend on whether there is a net gain or net loss of collagen following the acne healing process.

 - ATROPHIC SCARS

 Eighty to ninety percent of individuals with acne scars possess atrophic scars.
 These scars are associated with a net loss of collagen tissue following the natural healing process.
 Atrophic acne scars can be sub-classified into ice pick, rolling scars, and boxcar scars.